-If I’m looking at different treatments, what is that therapy’s understanding and treatment of chronic fatigue syndrome?
+If I’m looking at different treatments, what is that therapy’s understanding and treatment of ME/CFS?
 Could I see that treatment working for me?

-When you have chronic fatigue syndrome, you can feel powerless in so many aspects of your life.
-Let’s hope this article prompts you on a journey where you end up feeling a little bit more in control whether because you have an idea of how to make your CFS as manageable as possible or because you are exploring options for recovery.
+When you have ME/CFS, you can feel powerless in so many aspects of your life.
+Let’s hope this article prompts you on a journey where you end up feeling a little bit more in control whether because you have an idea of how to make your ME/CFS as manageable as possible or because you are exploring options for recovery.

 Hope you have found my simple explanation – without any techy words – to be useful and easily understandable!

 If you have found this post interesting, you may want to look at Background reading to ‘A Messed up Fight-Flight-Freeze Response?’.

 If you are part of a ME/CFS forum or group – and have found this blog useful, please consider posting a link to my blog and sharing with people you know.
 I wish I’d known years ago that energy medicine could help me and, I’m guessing that there are other people out there in a similar situation who may be helped by what I’ve written.
 I hope so!